Russian Chainsaws vs The North Western Vietnamese Mountains by Matt and Trace Ward

 We had been expecting a lower level of friendliness in northern Vietnam, but this could not have been further from the truth in the rural areas.
 Maybe not up to Laos’s standards, but friendly and helpful all the same.
 At our numerous stops to get Trace’s bike going, the locals virtually pushed us away so they could help.

-I think that one of the most interesting aspects of our ride were the clothing and jewellery of the ethnic minority women.
-If we had not been in areas with very few tourists, I would think they were dressing up like they do for a tourist show.
+I think that one of the most interesting aspects of our ride was the clothing and jewellery of the ethnic minority women.
+If we had not been in areas with very few tourists, I would think they were dressing up as they do for a tourist show.
 Apparently, there are around 50 different ethnic minorities in Vietnam (OV: 54).
 I can only tell the difference between Hmong and Dao.
 For this reason alone, it would have been interesting to have a guide to explain aspects of minority culture to us.
 We were told by a guy that had 5 guidebooks on Vietnam (yes 5) that women are “sold” at a young age (their family receives a dowry) and are treated in most cases as possessions or the family worker.
 We saw many indications of this first hand with the women carrying large loads (really large loads) of firewood or the like while their skinny black-leather-jacketed husband walked (or rode) behind smoking.

 After making it to Dien Bien Phu we hung about for 5 days.
-A couple of these were to get the bike looked at and to test the bike on a ride to another border with Laos, then we had an aborted ride north where we had to turn back after 2 hours riding and 4 hours at a small Xe May, then we waited for 2 days because we were told that we could get visa extensions there for US$10 (by the immigration office itself) but after 2 days waiting we were told we could be issued the visa extensions and needed to go to Hanoi to get them.
+A couple of these were to get the bike looked at and to test the bike on a ride to another border with Laos, then we had an aborted ride north where we had to turn back after 2 hours of riding and 4 hours at a small Xe May, then we waited for 2 days because we were told that we could get visa extensions there for US$10 (by the immigration office itself) but after 2 days waiting we were told we could be issued the visa extensions and needed to go to Hanoi to get them.
 Frustrating considering I had 3 days left on mine.
 We did not want to rush back to Hanoi so we ended up posting our passports back to the awesome woman at our hotel in Hanoi and she sorted extensions out for us.
 Dien Bien Phu is where the French really had their arses kicked by the Viet Minh, so there are quite a few interesting sites to check out (which we did after being stuck there for 5 days).
 Not that there was any real information anywhere in English about the sites or history.
 I found an Internet cafe and googled Dien Bien Phu to learn more about the place!

 From Dien Bien Phu we headed north to Lai Chau.
 Or at least I think its current name is Lai Chau (OV: Muong Lay).
 This area of Vietnam is incredibly confusing as far as town names go because a massive dam is under construction and they are swapping the names around due to the need in the future to relocate communities.
 Crazy stuff.
 We left Lai Chau (OV: Muong Lay), rode for 2 days then arrived in Lai Chau??
 Or how about: “how far is it to Tam Duong?” “here Tam Duong” “I thought this was Pa So” “yes” “mmmm” long pause — “oh you mean the other Tam Duong, that’s 25 km away”!!!
 The language barrier is hard enough without swapping town names on us.
 Speaking of which, when you get to Vietnam you breathe a sigh of relief because the French changed the Chinese-type script to the Latin lettering we are familiar with, but with additional squiggly bits to indicate the various intonations for tones and certain letters.
 On appearance, this would seem much better than the Thai, Cambodian, or Laos script that is unintelligible to us.
 But it isn’t, well as far as trying to speak the language goes.
-For instance, depending on the intonation of the a in “Ma” it can mean at least four totally different things (horse, rice seeding, mother or ghost).
-It is very discouraging to be greeted by completely blank face when you try your best to pronounce something as basic as “Pho” (which is critical because it means noodle soup!).
+For instance, depending on the intonation of the an in “Ma” it can mean at least four totally different things (horse, rice seeding, mother, or ghost).
+It is very discouraging to be greeted by a completely blank face when you try your best to pronounce something as basic as “Pho” (which is critical because it means noodle soup!).
 The actual pronunciation is something like “far-ar”.
 At most meals, we would try to pronounce “toi an chay” correctly (we are vegetarian) but in the end, would give in and just show them the written words with the cunning little dots and commas in the right place.
 Luckily tofu is pronounced “dough fu” so we usually get that out.
 I have also mastered “Ca fe phin” for the strong filtered coffee, as well as “bia” for beer!

 From Lai Chau (the first one) we went on what we thought would be a relaxed day trip of 55km to Sin Ho to check out the Sunday market.
 It was not relaxing.
 Quite fun though.
 The road which we found out later used to be notoriously bad was now “new”, which means “under construction”, which is probably worse.
 The Vietnamese attack a road that is being upgraded by having many many teams working at once in different areas.
 This is good for the progress of the road, but terrible if you are trying to travel it, as just about the whole road is cut up or spread with rocks.
-Trace loved it though so we plodded on, up and up.
+Trace loved it though so we plodded on, up, and up.
 By the end of the road works, we were at 1,600m after leaving Lai Chau at 200m.
 From there the road was old which was vastly better than the “new” and we made better time to Sin Ho.
 Due to the fact that it took us 2.5 hours to travel the worst 20km to Sin Ho, we missed the morning market, but this meant that as we neared Sin Ho we passed all the minority women heading back.
 They were awesome.
 If I had have been walking rather than riding I would have been able to get some amazing photos.
 You have never seen such fantastic faces as the ones we saw on that ride.

 The next day we headed north again, with a side trip to the Chinese border, before getting to Tam Duong (or whatever it’s called).
 After Trace had slept for 15 hours we left for Sapa, climbing through the mountains to arrive at a very touristy, but beautiful town.
 The Queenstown of Vietnam.
 Sapa may be touristy, but it was just what we felt like after our 1,200km on the bikes.
 We chilled out for six enjoyable days (including our first wedding anniversary) before heading to Lao Cai and getting the overnight train south with our bikes back to Hanoi.